renatols-jf/spboot-chassi/README.md

 require greater effort.
 Be it as it may, the snapshot is also not supported yet.
 This is not related to the standard NIO Thread pool.

 This was built and tested using Java 21 and Spring Boot 3.2.5.
-A Java 11 version with Sprint 2.x.x is planned.
+A Java 11 version with Spring 2.x.x is planned.

 # Terminology